J Street: Political vision

 The Washington Post described the perceived differences between J Street and AIPAC: "While both groups call themselves bipartisan, AIPAC has won support from an overwhelming majority of Republican Jews, while J Street is presenting itself as an alternative for Democrats who have grown uncomfortable with both Netanyahu's policies and the conservatives' flocking to AIPAC."

+In 2011, J Street opposed recognizing Palestine as an independent state at the United Nations.
 J Street endorsed the nuclear disarmament deal with Iran, which Obama supported and Netanyahu and AIPAC opposed.
 In 2016 the political focus of J Street was to unseat Republican senators who led U.S. Congressional opposition to the Iran deal.
-When The Forward solicited opinions of the completed Iran deal from American Jewish organizations, some were critical, but J Street stated: "For the first time in nearly a decade, Iran does not have the nuclear material needed to build even a single bomb.
-That makes Americans, Israelis and the Iranian people themselves immeasurably safer. ...
-That Iran has completed these steps—and granted international inspectors the unprecedented access necessary to verify and continuously monitor compliance on an ongoing basis—in an unexpectedly short period of time is further proof of the power of tough, effective diplomacy in addressing some of our most serious security concerns."

 Structure

 J Street and J Street PAC, founded in April 2008, exist as separate legal entities with different political functions.
 The J Street Education Fund joined the J Street family of organizations in 2009: